Cortland Adds Rosslyn Multifamily Asset in $1B NoVA Strategy

 “The Highlands project is very special to our team at Penzance after working tirelessly on the project for 11 years, but we are proud to hand over the reins to Cortland to maintain the unique community that we have created here in Rosslyn,” John Kusturiss, chief development and construction officer of Penzance, said in a prepared statement.

-Located at 1771 North Pierce Street, the 29-story Evo features more than 30,000 square feet of amenity space, including a rock climbing wall, a multisport simulator, a dart alley, a coworking hub, private conference rooms, a rooftop pool and several lush garden terraces.
+Located at 1771 North Pierce Street, the 29-story Evo features more than 30,000 square feet of amenity space, including a rock climbing wall, a multisport simulator, a dart alley, a coworking hub, conference rooms, a rooftop pool and garden terraces, according to a statement.

 Christine Espenshade of Newmark (NMRK) represented Penzance in the sale.
 Cortland was represented in-house.